-Trump plots controversial Putin meeting, leaves NATO allies guessing
+Details of Trump, Putin meeting are set

 The parallel activities will collide in two weeks, when Trump departs for Europe on a trip intended to shore up alliances but more likely to reveal their strain.
 After this month's G7 meeting ended in recriminations between allies, there is little expectation among European and US diplomats of an easygoing time.

-US officials have proceeded as if Trump will meet Vladimir Putin in mid-July after stops in Brussels for the NATO talks and the UK for a working visit.
+US officials have proceeded as if Trump will meet Putin in mid-July around his stops in Brussels for the NATO talks and the UK for a working visit.

-But on Tuesday two sources familiar with the matter said a meeting with Putin before those stops was also possible -- a prospect that's raised concern among some European diplomats.

-More details about the summit were expected as early as Wednesday when Trump's national security adviser John Bolton meets with his Russian counterparts in Moscow.
 Ahead of Bolton's trip, the White House said his intention in visiting Russia was to negotiate details of a meeting between the two presidents.

 On Tuesday, a senior US official said Helsinki, the capital of Finland, had emerged as a strong possibility to host the summit.
 The Austrian capital Vienna had also been previously mentioned as a venue, though the official suggested that option had now been largely ruled out.
 Putin is operating on a strict schedule; his country hosts the World Cup final on July 15.